 I guess perhaps I should start by defining what dogs I’m talking about.
 I’m talking about any dog that looks like it could be a pit bull or pit bull mix.
 That’s right, I don’t care if it’s not been DNA tested and found to be 100% APBT or AmStaff.
 Nothing divides pit bull people more than the definition of a pit bull.
 It’s insane.
 Do Lab people argue about whether dogs called Lab mixes really have Lab in them?
 Do GSD people get angry when people call a dog a GSD mix?
 Not that I’ve heard.
 It’s reserved for pit bull people to argue about.

 Our number one job is to realistic about these dogs.
 Period.
 Blowing smoke up people’s behinds to make them sound like magical little bunny-hugging unicorns in a compact, muscular body doesn’t do anybody any good.
 Especially the dog.
 Pit bulls are strong, athletic dogs that need something to do.
 If you don’t provide the stimulation for them, they’ll figure it out on their own and it probably won’t be something you approve of!
-Pit bulls weren’t the nanny dog – Staffy Bulls were.
+Pit bulls weren’t known as “the nanny dog.”
 Were pit bulls historically known for being great family dogs?
-Absolutely, but they weren’t the dog referred to as the nanny dog.
+Absolutely, but they weren’t referred to as the nanny dog.
 People need to stop saying that.
 These dogs are phenomenal – it’s not necessary to lie about them to make them sound better.
+It also may give some people the idea that it is safe leaving children alone with them.
+NO dog should be left alone with children, period.

 Nothing gets pit bull people more riled up than the talk of dog-dog issues within the breed.
 AS WITH EVERYTHING, there are exceptions to the rule.
 But pit bulls were bred for how many years to fight other dogs?
 Granted, 99% of them are NOT bred for that anymore.
 However, just because it isn’t being bred for, doesn’t mean it’s being actively bred against.
 So you know, why not err on the side of caution and assume that your pit bull may not love all other dogs?
 I firmly believe that pit bulls don’t belong in doggy daycares or dog parks.
 No, your dog may never start anything, and that’s awesome!
 But your dog may not back down if another dog tries to start something.
 And you know what – your dog will be the one ending up in the news.
 And it will make it harder for responsible pit bull owners to live in peace with their dogs.